Bunlong/react-xls/README.md

 * Compatible with both JavaScript and TypeScript

+## 📚 Useful Features

+* [useExcelDownloader](https://github.com/bunlong/react-xls#-useexceldownloader) – React hook that render the link/button which is clicked to download the data provided in excel file.

 ## 🔧 Install

 react-xls is available on npm.
 It can be installed with the following command: